ElectrifiedStrawberry/SpeedyDolphin/Readme.md

 on startup (nearly all of them).
 Use a cheat code to stub out the code that waits from the DSP on startup.

-For SDK games, stubbing out `AXInit` should work.
+For SDK games, stubbing out `AXInit` should probably work.

 (This issue happens particularly because `__AXOutInitDSP` calls `DSPInit` then starts a task which never completes (because the DSP isn't responding).)